tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 <div align="center"><b>Figure&nbsp;7: MPC Implementation Example [<a href="https://doc-internal.dalek.rs/bulletproofs/aggregation/index.html" title="Dalek Cryptography -
 Module bulletproofs::aggregation">34</a>]</b></div>

 The communication can be reduced by running a second MPC protocol for the inner product argument, reducing the rounds to $ \log_2(l) $.
 Up to the last $ \log_2(l) $ round each parties' witnesses are independent and the overall witness is the interleaved concatenation of the parties' witnesses.
 The parties compute $ L^{(k)}, R^{(k)} $ in each round and the dealer computes $ L, R $ as the homomorphic sum of the shares.
-In the final round the dealer generates the final challenge and sends it to each party who in turn send their witness to the dealer who completes [Protocol&nbsp;2](#protocol-2---inner-product-verification-through-multi-exponentiation).
+In the final round the dealer generates the final challenge and sends it to each party who in turn send their witness to the dealer who completes [Protocol&nbsp;2](#inner-product-verification-through-multi-exponentiation-protocol-2).

-#### Protocol 3! - Zero-Knowledge Proof for Arithmetic Circuits
+#### Zero-Knowledge Proof for Arithmetic Circuits

 Bulletproofs present an efficient zero-knowledge argument for arbitrary Arithmetic Circuits<sup>[def][ac~]</sup> with a proof size of $ 2 \cdot [ \log _2 (n)+13] $ elements with $ n $ denoting the multiplicative complexity (number of multiplication gates) of the circuit.